-The Institutional Review Board (IRB) maintains ethical standards for research that involves human subjects, which is an integral part of the professional development for the faculty and the University.
+The Institutional Review Board (IRB) maintains ethical standards for research that involves human subjects, which is an integral part of professional development for the faculty and the University.
 The function of this Institutional Committee is to formulate, recommend, and oversee policies and procedures for conducting research with human participants.
-The privilege of conducting human subject research is granted based on a responsibility to engage in ethical research, respecting the rights of participants, and acting in a manner that is consistent with the values of the University.
+The privilege of conducting human subject research is granted based on a responsibility to engage in ethical research, respecting participants' rights, and acting consistently with the University's values.
 The IRB protects the rights, safety, and welfare of human research participants by adhering to the policies of the U.S. National Institutes of Health when conducting human subject research.

 Students are informed of policies and procedures involving human subjects through course work during their third semester of the Program.
-Students and faculty collaborate in the development of a research project.
+Students and faculty collaborate on the development of a research project.
 Prior to data collection, each student-faculty group submits for University IRB approval.

 Students are encouraged to disseminate and publish their original contributions to research.
-A discussion and agreement between the faculty and the students regarding proprietorship of the research product should occur prior to the start of the research.
-At a minimum, the faculty and students agree that a student has two years after completion of the project to complete the process for dissemination of information in a scholarly manner.
-After the two-year time, if no scholarship has been produced in the form of abstracts, papers, or presentations, the contributing faculty member is free to pursue dissemination of research information.
+A discussion and agreement between the faculty and students regarding proprietorship of the research product should occur before the research starts.
+At a minimum, the faculty and students agree that a student has two years after completing the project to complete the process for dissemination of scholarly information.
+After the two-year period, if no scholarship has been produced in the form of abstracts, papers, or presentations, the contributing faculty member is free to pursue dissemination of research information.
 If possible, the student will be notified of the faculty member's intent and may be included as a contributing investigator in the research product.